After reading Chris Penner's blog post on Conway's Game

 newState :: Size -> Store Index Bool -> Bool

-case neighbors size store of
+newState size store case neighbors size store of

-[False, False, False] -> False
+False, False, False] -> False

 [True, False, False] -> False